aurbac/amplify-video-frontend-mediatailor/README.md

 amplify add api
 ```

-* Please select from one of the below mentioned services: **GraphQL**
+* ?
+Select from one of the below mentioned services: **GraphQL**
-* Provide API name: **amplifyvideofrontend**
-* Choose the default authorization type for the **API Amazon Cognito User Pool** Use a Cognito user pool configured as a part of this project.
-* Do you want to configure advanced settings for the GraphQL API **No, I am done**
-* Do you have an annotated GraphQL schema? **No**
+* ?
+Here is the GraphQL API that we will create.
+Select a setting to edit or continue **Continue**
-* Choose a schema template: **Single object with fields (e.g., “Todo” with ID, name, description)**
+* ?
+Choose a schema template: **Single object with fields (e.g., “Todo” with ID, name, description)**
-* Do you want to edit the schema now? **Yes**
+* Do you want to edit the schema now? **No**

-Edit the schema by opening the new schema.graphql file in your editor, replace with the following schema.
+Edit the schema by opening the new amplify/backend/api/schema.graphql file in your editor, replace with the following schema.

 ```
 # This "input" configures a global authorization rule to enable public access to